-The year 2016 continued our compliance as a nationally accredited agency through CALEA (Commission on Accreditation for Law Enforcement Agencies).
-Simply put, this means your department is guided by and adheres to the best practices and standards available to law enforcement.
+The year 2017 continued our compliance as a nationally accredited agency through CALEA (Commission on Accreditation for Law Enforcement Agencies).
+In 2017 we received our 4th reaccreditation.
+Simply put, this means your police department is guided by and adheres to the best practices and standards available to law enforcement.

-On a personal note, we will not be merely satisfied with the achievements of the past year.
-We will focus on the future of our agency and the safety of our community.
-The next year and beyond will offer many challenges in the growth and diversity for our community and our agency.
-We must all work together to meet these challenges and to insure our continued success in meeting the public safety needs of this great city.
+On a personal note, we will not merely be satisfied with the achievements of the past year, we will continue to focus on the future of our agency and safety of our community.
+The next year and beyond will continue to offer many challenges in the growth and diversity for our community and our agency.
+We must all work together to meet these challenges and to ensure our continued success in meeting the public safety needs of this great city.
 I also offer my humble appreciation to the citizens, the Mayor and Board of Alderman, the city staff, and to the employees of the Jackson Police Department for the honor and privilege to serve as your Chief of Police.